128technology/docs/docs/plugin_ipsec_client.md

 Client settings are a collection of common settings that would apply to all routers that run IPSec plugin under management of a conductor.

-The main config properties of client settings are as follows.
+The main configuration properties of client settings are as follows:

 | Config                | Type      | Description                            |
 | --------              | -----     | -------------------                    |